- Associate Professor of Second Language Studies

-Stringer, D. (under review).
+Stringer, D. (accepted).
 Embedded wh-questions in L2 English in India: Inversion as a main clause phenomenon.
-Unublished manuscript, Indiana University.
+Studies in Second Language Acquisition.

 Stringer, D. (2012). a) Acquisition of motion expressions (pp. 4-5); b) Attrition (pp. 48-51); c) World Englishes (pp. 699-703).
 In P. Robinson (Ed.), The Routledge encylopedia of second language acquisition.
 New York, NY: Taylor & Francis/Routledge.

 Stringer, D. (2012).
 Spatial feature assembly in first and second language acquisition

 Stringer, D. (2012).
 The lexical interface in L1 acquisition: What children have to say about radical concept nativism.
 First Language, 32(1-2): 116-136.
 Prepublication version.